Heating & Cooling Investigation

 Planning and Conducting the Investigation

-The teacher reminds children that they thought that heat was really important for making the cake and asks children how heat changes materials.
+In the middle of the unit, the teacher reminds children that they thought that heat was really important for making the cake.
 After exploring how heat changes ice, children make predictions about how other materials will change when placed on a heating plate at about the temperature of the oven.
 The teacher heats materials in tins, then passes them to groups of students to observe.
 They record their observations, considering whether each material changes state when heated.
 Later, they observe the same materials when heat has been taken away, observing whether their properties have changed back.

 Explore related forms of uncertainty, instructional materials, and tools.